Skip to main content

 Lindsey Scannapieco (ULI Philadelphia Transformational Leader Award winner 2023) outlines an approach for how to tackle large (100,000 sq. ft.) projects through an iterative development approach.
 Concepts covered will include outside to inside, building the tenant you want, easy wins, trust building, the value of a big binder, patience, and many twists and turns along the way.
 Using the Bok Building as a case study, the presentation will walk through a thesis for a step-by-step approach to tackle buildings of scale.
 Although best applied to adaptive use projects, the steps outlined can apply to any project of scale.

-Wed May 14 12:00 PM — 1:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, 101
+Wed May 14 12:00 PM — 1:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Lower Level, Mile High Ballroom - Area A

-ULI Learning Drop In and Call for Instructors
+ULI Learning Drop In and Call for Instructors and Facilitators

 Wed May 14 12:00 PM — 1:00 PM (GMT-07:00) Mountain Time